 His previous work has included a monograph on the relationship between psychiatry and the counter-culture in 1960s London, The British Anti-Psychiatrists: From institutional psychiatry to the counter-culture, 1960-1971 (2018); a gallery about the history of the medicine and the collections at the Science Museum in London, Journeys Through Medicine; and three years working on Medicine and Communities, one of the new permanent Medicine Galleries at the Science Museum.

-Dr Janet Weston is a Research Fellow (2 years) based at the London School of Hygiene and Tropical Medicine, supervised by Professor Virginia Berridge who is carrying out research on the history of HIV/AIDS in prisons.
+Dr Janet Weston was Research Fellow (2 years) based at the London School of Hygiene and Tropical Medicine, supervised by Professor Virginia Berridge who carried out research on the history of HIV/AIDS in prisons.
 Janet completed her PhD at Birkbeck, University of London, in 2015, on medical approaches to sexual offenders.
-Her research examined the causes and cures that were proposed by psychotherapists, prison doctors, and other specialists in England in the early to mid twentieth century, in their efforts to explain and reduce sexual crime.
+Her research examined the causes and cures that were proposed by psychotherapists, prison doctors, and other specialists in England in the early to mid twentieth century, in their efforts to explain and reduce sexual crime, resulting in her 2018 Bloomsbury publication Medicine, the Penal System and Sexual Crimes in England, 1919–1960s: Diagnosing Deviance.
 Her research interests encompass histories of medicine and psychiatry, sexuality and gender, law, and criminology, crime, and punishment.
 During her PhD she taught undergraduate study skills and modern British history, and was one of the organisers of the Wellcome funded ‘Alternative Psychiatric Narratives’ conference in May 2014.
 She is also involved in the Raphael Samuel History Centre, and mentors young people with the educational charity Arts Emergency.
 Before returning to academia she worked in the charity sector.